NGK02/sparki-virtual-wallet/README.md

 ## Installation
 * Download project from the repository.
-* Connect Database and seed the stored data inside.(use commands below)
+* Connect Database and seed the stored data inside.
+You can do this by installing the NuGet package Microsoft.EntityFrameworkCore for VS and running the following commands:
 ```
 add-migration initial
 update-database